psychemedia/storytelling-notes/too_much_time.md

 # Too Much Time

-One upon a timne, there was *too much time*.
+One upon a time, there was *too much time*.
 Time was *everywhere*.
 Literally.

 Time followed the sun.